rohangujarathi/AdvanceOperatingSystem/README.md

 # AdvanceOperatingSystem
-A Distributed Webservice with load balancer and service registry functionality
+A Distributed Webservice with load balancer and service registry

 --Requirement
 1.Java - 8